 - If you believe your employer is making you redundant unlawfully, read our guidance on terminating employment because of COVID-19.

 - If you are concerned about health and safety, read our guidance on health and safety during COVID-19.
-You can also visit worksafe.co.nz (external link) which features comprehensive guidance on workplace safety measures that your employer must adhere too.
+You can also visit worksafe.govt.nz (external link) which features comprehensive guidance on workplace safety measures that your employer must adhere too.

-For any other queries or complaints not related to the Wage Subsidy or the Leave Support schemes please use our Contact us form.
+For any other queries or complaints not related to the Wage Subsidy, Wage Subsidy Extension or the Leave Support schemes please use our Contact us form.

 Once you've given us your information

-When reviewing Wage Subsidy or Leave Support complaints, we look for any misuse or non-payment.
+When reviewing Wage Subsidy, Wage Subsidy Extension or Leave Support complaints, we look for any misuse or non-payment.
 We aim to help you with your complaint through a facilitated resolution process which involves contacting you and (if necessary) your employer to better understand the issues you are experiencing.

 If your complaint cannot be resolved with your employer through this process we will discuss the next steps to refer you on to:

 - Employment Mediation Service's early resolution service, who work on cases that have outstanding employment relations issues, or where issues are preventing the subsidy being paid, or

 - the Ministry of Social Development who work on cases that require further investigation, such as where fraud is suspected.

 Please note that some complaints we receive may be referred immediately and the first contact you receive about your complaint submission will be from either of the agencies mentioned above.

 If your complaint is referred to Employment Mediation Services, an independent mediator will help you and your employer resolve your complaint.
 Mediators are experienced in dealing with large high-profile organisations and unions, and routinely resolve contractual and good faith issues in relatively short timeframes.

 If your complaint is referred to the Ministry of Social Development (MSD), it will be first assessed to determine the next steps and whether a full fraud investigation is warranted.
 Depending on the complexity of the complaint the timeframes can vary.
 Customers who wish to follow up with MSD can contact their allegation line on 0800 556 006 or email them on firstname.lastname@example.org.